 - Irritable bowel syndrome

 There are many others.
-You can see a full list here.
+You can see a full list on the SSA’s website.
 There are also some very serious conditions, such as terminal cancer or Parkinson’s disease, that get a “compassionate allowance.”
 Simply being diagnosed with these conditions means you qualify for disability.

 However: you don’t have to have any of these listed conditions to qualify.
 Any illness or injury that prevents you from working can count.